 Means Transfer (n=3) Non-Transfer (n=3) Students who do not major/concentrate in STEM areas should not have to take STEM-specific courses.
-2.33 2.00 I wish engineering area instructors would just tell us what we need to know so we can learn it.
-3.00 3.67 I "do" science every day.
+2.33 2.33 I wish engineering area instructors would just tell us what we need to know so we can learn it.
+3.00 3.33 I "do" science every day.
 3.67 4.00 There is too much emphasis in engineering courses on figuring things out for yourself.
-3.33 3.33 I can do well in my college engineering courses.
-4.00 4.67 A career in an engineering area requires more effort to succeed in than other careers.
+3.33 3.67 I can do well in my college engineering courses.
+4.00 4.33 A career in an engineering area requires more effort to succeed in than other careers.
 3.67 4.67 Engineering courses are things students are either good at or not.
-2.67 2.67 Explaining engineering ideas or math ideas to others has helped me understand the ideas better.
+2.67 3.33 Explaining engineering ideas or math ideas to others has helped me understand the ideas better.
 3.67 4.00 I think of myself as a future engineer.
-4.33 5.00
+4.33 4.33

 Scholars were also asked to rate their confidence in seven subjects and skill areas using a 5-point scale.
-On average, Scholars are most confident in their engineering (mean=4.14) and writing abilities (mean=4.00) and least confident in their chemistry skills (mean=3.17).
+On average, Scholars are most confident in their engineering (mean=4.00) and physics skills (mean=3.86) and least confident in their calculus (mean=3.33) and chemistry abilities (mean=3.29).

-Disaggregated results show that, compared to non-transfers, transfer students provide substantially higher ratings of their proficiency in physics and provide lower ratings of their speaking and computer skills.
+Disaggregated results show that, compared to non-transfers, transfer students provide a substantially higher mean rating of their writing proficiency and lower rating of their computer skills.